awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

 + An AWS account\.
 If you don't have one, see [Set up an AWS account](setting-up.md#set-up-aws-account)\.
 + An AWS Identity and Access Management \(IAM\) user with administrator permissions\.
 + A Windows, Mac, or Unix\-like development computer with an internet connection\.
 + A device with a Linux operating system and an internet connection to the same network as your development computer\.
 We recommend that you use a Raspberry Pi with [Raspberry Pi OS](https://www.raspberrypi.org/downloads/) \(previously called Raspbian\)\.
+For more information, see [Requirements to install and run the AWS IoT Greengrass Core software v2\.0](setting-up.md#greengrass-v2-requirements)\.
 + [Python](https://www.python.org/downloads/) 3\.5 or later installed on the device\.
 + AWS Command Line Interface \(AWS CLI\) installed and configured with credentials on your development computer and on your device\.
 For more information, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)\.
   + Minimum AWS CLI V1 version: v1\.18\.197